Simple qudit ZX and ZH calculi, via integrals: Remarks on ZX and ZH beyond special subtheories

 Our approach is concrete, consisting of the direct manipulation of discrete integrals.
 We hope to demonstrate that, in the large majority of cases, this is not difficult to do.
-In the following, we will model what we consider to be a reasonable approach to using discrete integrals in practise.

-We have at times emphasised the role of the measure in our integrals.
-This has been partly because the measure itself, and the possible use of more than one measure, have been subjects of interest.
-However, in this section we consider only one form of integration (over $[D]^m$ for various $m > 0$) with respect to only one measure (the measure $\mu(S) = \#S \cdot \nu^2$, and induced measures on $[D]^m$).
-Therefore, we do not need to explicitly write $\mathrm d\mu(x)$ or $\mathrm d\mu(y)$ when integrating over $x,y \in [D]$, nor $\mathrm d\mu^m(x)$ when integrating over $x \in [D]^m$, and so forth.
+In the following, we will model what we consider to be a reasonable approach to using discrete integrals in practise. \footnote{ For example: we do not need to explicitly write $\mathrm d\mu(x)$ or $\mathrm d\mu(y)$ when integrating over $x,y \in \D$, nor $\mathrm d\mu^m(x)$ when integrating over $x \in \D^m$, and so forth.
 This is consistent with occasional practise in the mathematics literature (see, \emph{e.g.},~Ref.~\cite{Majid-2022}).
-One may regard the integral symbol itself as an operator on a given expression, with the measure understood from context (\emph{e.g.},~the variable of integration).
+One may regard the integral symbol itself as an operator on a given expression, with the measure understood from context (\emph{e.g.},~the variable of integration). }

-Note also that, in order to shorten our calculations, we occasionally omit expressions $\int_{y \in [D]} \bbracket{x}{y}\, \Phi(y)$ that might arise due to $x$ and $y$ being indices for two different nodes, corresponding to an edge incident to both: we may implicitly simplify such integrals to $\Phi(x)$\,.
-Similarly, we may simplify expressions ${\int\!\!\!\!\:\int}_{\!x\in [D]^m,y \in [D]} \bbracket{f(x_1,\ldots,x_m)}{y}\,\Phi(y) \longrightarrow \int_{\!\!\;x\in [D]^m} \Phi(f(x_1,\ldots,x_m))$.
-On occasion, when we wish to emphasise the role of $x_1, x_2, \ldots \in [D]$ as representatives of the integers modulo $D$, we may write these same integrals as $\int_{\!\!\;x\in \Z_D^m} \Phi(f(x_1,\ldots,x_m))$ rather than $\int_{\!\!\;x\in [D]^m} \Phi(f(x_1,\ldots,x_m))$; however, we do so only when $\Phi$ is well-defined modulo $D$ in each of its arguments.
-(We routinely interpret arithmetic expressions $E$ modulo $D$, when they are used to indicate point-mass functions $\kket{E}$; though $E \in \Z$ may not represent an element of $[D]$ outside of that context.)
+Note also that, in order to shorten our calculations, we occasionally omit expressions $\int_{y \in \D} \bbracket{x}{y}\, \Phi(y)$ that might arise due to $x$ and $y$ being indices for two different nodes, corresponding to an edge incident to both: we may implicitly simplify such integrals to $\Phi(x)$\,.
+Similarly, we may simplify expressions ${\int\!\!\!\!\:\int}_{\!x\in \D^m,y \in \D} \bbracket{f(x_1,\ldots,x_m)}{y}\,\Phi(y) \longrightarrow \int_{\!\!\;x\in \D^m} \Phi(f(x_1,\ldots,x_m))$.
+On occasion, when we wish to emphasise the role of $x_1, x_2, \ldots \in \D$ as representatives of the integers modulo $D$, we may write these same integrals as $\int_{\!\!\;x\in \Z_D^m} \Phi(f(x_1,\ldots,x_m))$ rather than $\int_{\!\!\;x\in \D^m} \Phi(f(x_1,\ldots,x_m))$; however, we do so only when $\Phi$ is well-defined modulo $D$ in each of its arguments.
+(We routinely interpret arithmetic expressions $E$ modulo $D$, when they are used to indicate point-mass functions $\kket{E}$; though $E \in \Z$ may not represent an element of $\D$ outside of that context.)
 We also make liberal use of Lemma~\ref{lemma:exponential-integral}, which (except where we assume $\nu = D^{-1/4}$) will give rise to frequent occurrences of the scalar expression $D\nu^4$.